 - disclosure is required by law or a regulatory body;

-- disclosure is made to an employee, director, officer, insurer, consultant or other professional advisor on a need to know basis (subject to the condition that such person keeps the information confidential).
+- disclosure is made to an employee, officer, insurer, consultant or other professional advisor as required in the ordinary course of business as part of our engagement.

 10.2 Where your confidential information is provided to a Cloud Services Provider, the Cloud services provider has confirmed that all confidential information provided to it by us will be kept confidential, subject to any disclosure required by law.
 We are not liable for any loss which arises as a result of a failure of or a problem with the technology infrastructure or environment used by the Cloud Services Provider.